gdgnuernberg/arcore-meet-andy/README.md

         }
 ```
 * Run the app and play around
+Shortcut to final outcome: `git reset --hard eb77d0949c55cf5ece9bc01f58f7cb599a418725`

 ### Step 5: Save your pictures with Andy
-`git checkout 71f67fed782f016b977e37c241754abf69905d4e`
-* Open `res/activity_main.xml`, we'll add two FloatingActionButtons to change between front and back camera and to take a picture.
+* Open `res/activity_main.xml`, we'll add a FloatingActionButton to take a picture.
 Replace the whole content of the file with the following:
 ``` xml
 <?xml version="1.0" encoding="utf-8"?>
 <androidx.constraintlayout.widget.ConstraintLayout xmlns:android="http://schemas.android.com/apk/res/android"